vidalouiswang/VoltageShift/README.md

     ./voltageshift ischarging

-print 1 is AC power, 0 is UPS or built-battery.
+print 1 is AC power, 0 is UPS or built-in battery.

 Six types of voltage offsets are dispenible to change, however we only suggest undervolting the CPU and GPU only.